 Words by H. Leivick (1888-1962).
 The melody by L. Birnov, which was recorded by cantor Misha Alexandrovich, was transcribed by compilers.
 Another melody to the poem was written by American Yiddish composer Solomon Goluborn

-Lay your head upon my knees,
+Lay your head on my knees,

-It’s good to lie that way.
+it’s good to lie like that;

 Children fall asleep themselves,

-Children have their little toys,
+Children have little toys –

-And play whenever they will.
+and play whenever they want;

-Grown-ups play by themselves,
+Grown-ups play only by themselves,

-Have no fear, for I am here.
+Have no fear– I am here,

-Now I will rock you.
+now I will rock you to sleep;

-Lay your head upon my knees,
+Lay your head on my knees,

-It’s good to lie that way.
+it’s good to lie like that.

 Leyg dayn kop oyf mayne kni,